ibm-cloud-docs/billing-usage/subscription_codes.md

 {{site.data.keyword.attribute-definition-list}}

 # Applying subscription codes
 {: #subscription_code}

-After you buy a subscription for platform or support credit, you add the credit to your account by applying a subscription code to an existing account or a new account when you register.
+After you buy a subscription for platform or support credit, you must add the credit to your account by applying a subscription code to an existing account or a new account when you register.
 Applying the code ensures that the credit is added to your account and you don't have unexpected overage charges.
 {: shortdesc}

 If you set up your first subscription through the Subscriptions page, the credit for this subscription is automatically added to your account - no code required.
 {: tip}

 After {{site.data.keyword.Bluemix_notm}} Sales places the order, an email with the subscription code for each subscription and support line item is sent to the appropriate contact.

 Only the account owner or a user with the Editor or Administrator role on the Billing account management service can apply the subscription code.
 If you don't have access to apply subscription codes, the account owner or administrator can provide access.
 For more information, see [Assigning access to account management services](/docs/account?topic=account-account-services).
+Applying the subscription code through the {{site.data.keyword.Bluemix}} console is essential to ensure that your account is migrated appropriately.

 1. Open the email with the subscription code.